We've been featured in:

 A lack of training in the workplace could lead to an injury in a variety of roles, but there are some that come with a higher risk of injury than others.
 These could include:

-• Electricians – could be at risk of shocks/burns if they are not trained properly to handle electrical equipment
+• Electricians – Could be in danger of shocks/burns if they are not trained properly to handle electrical equipment

-• Warehouse/factory workers – could be at risk of lifting/manual handling injuries due to inadequate training in the workplace, or injuries relating to equipment/machinery
+• Warehouse/factory workers – Can be at risk of lifting/manual handling injuries due to inadequate training in the workplace, or injuries relating to equipment/machinery

-• Construction workers – could be at risk of being injured at work due to a lack of training in working safely at height/handling
+• Construction workers – May be injured at work due to a lack of training in working safely at height/handling

-• Kitchen workers – could be at risk of burns, electric shocks and lacerations if they receive inadequate training in the workplace
+• Kitchen workers – Risk of burns, electric shocks and lacerations if they receive inadequate training in the workplace

-• Lab workers – inadequate training in the workplace could lead to unsafe exposure to chemicals
+• Lab workers – Inadequate training in the workplace may lead to unsafe exposure to chemicals

 How To Prove That You Were Not Provided With The Correct Workplace Training